Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Experiments

 \section{Experiments}

-We evaluate single-image 3D object detection on \dataset.
-We show our method's superiority using a single model design by comparing to prior best models on existing benchmarks and \dataset.
-Finally, we prove the effectiveness of \dataset as a large-scale 3D object detection benchmark by showing comprehensive cross-dataset generalization and its impact for pre-training.
+We tackle image-based 3D object detection on \dataset and compare to prior best methods.
+We evaluate \method on existing 3D benchmarks with a single unified model.
+Finally, we prove the effectiveness of \dataset as a large-scale 3D object detection dataset by showing comprehensive cross-dataset generalization and its impact for pre-training.

 \mypar{Implementation details.} We implement \method using Detectron2~\cite{wu2019detectron2} and PyTorch3D~\cite{ravi2020pytorch3d}.
-We use DLA-34~\cite{yu2018deep} pretrained on ImageNet~\cite{russakovsky2015imagenet} with a FPN~\cite{lin2017feature} as our backbone.
-We train for 128 epochs with a batch size of 192 images distributed across 48 V100s.
+Our backbone is DLA34~\cite{yu2018deep}-FPN~\cite{lin2017feature} pretrained on ImageNet~\cite{russakovsky2015imagenet}.
+We train for 128 epochs with a batch size of 192 images across 48 V100s.
 We use SGD with a learning rate of 0.12 which decays by a factor of 10 after 60\% and 80\% of training.
 During training, we use random data augmentation of horizontal flipping and scales $\in [0.50,~1.25]$, enabled by virtual depth.
-Virtual parameters are $f_v = H_v = 512$.
-All source code and models will be made publicly available.
+Virtual camera parameters are set to $f_v = H_v = 512$.
+Source code and models are publicly available.

-\mypar{Metric.} Following 2D object detection, we define average-precision (AP) as our core 3D object detection metric.
-Predictions are matched to ground truth by measuring their overlap using $\text{\iou}_\threed$ which computes the intersection-over-union of 3D cuboids, replacing $\text{\iou}_\twod$ in 2D.
-We contribute a novel, fast, and exact algorithm to compute $\text{\iou}_\threed$, described below.
-We follow COCO~\cite{lin2014microsoft} and compute a \emph{mean} AP$_\threed$ across all 50 categories in \dataset and over a range of $\text{\iou}_\threed$ thresholds $ \tau \in [0.05, 0.10,\dots 0.50]$.
-The range of $\tau$ is more relaxed than in 2D to account for the new dimension.
-We note that general 3D objects may be occluded by other objects or truncated by the image border, and can be arbitrarily small.
-Following~\cite{Geiger2012CVPR}, during evaluation we treat objects with high occlusion or truncation ($>66\%$), and tiny objects ($<6.25\%$ image height) as ignored.
-We also denote AP$_\threed$ at varying levels of depth $d$ as near: $0< d \leq 10m$, medium: $10m < d \leq 35m$, far: $35m < d \leq {\infty}$.
+\mypar{Metric.} Following popular benchmarks for 2D and 3D recognition, we use average-precision (AP) as our 3D metric.
+Predictions are matched to ground truth by measuring their overlap using $\text{\iou}_\threed$ which computes the intersection-over-union of 3D cuboids.
+We compute a \emph{mean} AP$_\threed$ across all 50 categories in \dataset and over a range of $\text{\iou}_\threed$ thresholds $ \tau \in [0.05, 0.10,\dots, 0.50]$.
+The range of $\tau$ is more relaxed than in 2D to account for the new dimension -- see the Appendix for a comparison between 3D and 2D ranges for IoU.
+General 3D objects may be occluded by other objects or truncated by the image border, and can have arbitrarily small projections.
+Following~\cite{Geiger2012CVPR}, we ignore objects with high occlusion ($>66\%$) or truncation ($>33\%$), and tiny projected objects ($<6.25\%$ image height).
+Moreover, we also report AP$_\threed$ at varying levels of depth $d$ as near: $0< d \leq 10m$, medium: $10m < d \leq 35m$, far: $35m < d \leq {\infty}$.